BlockchainCommons/BCSwiftFoundation/Docs/Secure Components/1-OVERVIEW.md

 * `Envelope` is the central "top level" type of Secure Components.
 It is a general container for messages that provides for encryption, signing, and sharding.

-* `Message` is a symmetrically-encrypted message and is specified in full in [BCR-2022-001](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2022-001-secure-message.md).
+* `EncryptedMessage` is a symmetrically-encrypted message and is specified in full in [BCR-2022-001](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2022-001-secure-message.md).

 * `Identity` holds key material such as a Seed belonging to an identifiable entity, and can produce all the private and public keys needed to use this suite.
 It is usually only serialized for purposes of backup.